 Along the way I’ve picked up a lot of advice about writing, which I’m happy to share here on my website and in my blog.
 I particularly enjoy mentoring young writers just starting out and teaching workshops.

 If you like to imagine living other lives in other times and places, too, I think we’ll get along just fine!

-While I’m definitely still writing a Shapeshifter Journals sequel, Celia and the Mountain Lord, I’ve also begun work on a fantasy adventure that takes place in England just as the Spanish Armade is preparing to invade.
-I also have a Young Adult Historical Romance about a Regency teen whose life changes drastically.
-That manuscript won the Rosemary Award during the Evening of YA at the national conference of Romance Writers of America.
-(See the other winners here.)
+While I’m definitely still writing a Shapeshifter Journals sequel in my spare time, I’m mainly editing a fantasy adventure — it takes place in England just as the Spanish Armada is preparing to invade — at the same time I’m finishing an Historical Romance for adults.
+I also have a Young Adult Historical Romance about a Regency era teen that’s calling my name.
+(The first chapters of that last manuscript won the Rosemary Award during the Evening of YA at the 2015 national conference of Romance Writers of America.
+See the other winners here.)
 Now I really have to stop letting the world distract me from finishing… oh wait, is Agents of Shield on now?